eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 This directory contains the pinned simulation and predictive-validation study for ToyTree's ultrametric branch-length pseudolikelihood models.

+## Version 6: correlated-model reliability

+The development-only v6 design and run instructions are recorded in [README-v6.md](README-v6.md).
+It compares the existing fractional-Poisson correlated model with a private scale-free multiplicative-Gamma working loss, while separately testing lambda-path warm starts and iteration-limit retries.
+It introduces no sequence-length input and makes no public statistical claim unless a later independently seeded confirmation passes.

 ## Version 5: correlated-lambda identifiability

 The development-only v5 design and run instructions are recorded in